bjacobel/serenity/README.md

 - Bundler >= 1.5
 - Vagrant >= 1.4.3
 - VirtualBox >= 4.1.12
+- Postgres with role `serenity`
 - All gems specified in the Gemfile (`bundle install`)

-- RVM is reccommended
+####Notes
+- Manually do this to set up Vagrant until I write a generator for it.

-vagrant box add precise http://files.vagrantup.com/precise32.box vagrant init precise vagrant up vagrant destroy
+`$> vagrant box add precise http://files.vagrantup.com/precise32.box && vagrant init precise`